Rapidity Logarithms in SCET Without Modes: Drell-Yan at Small qT

 where $f_\epsilon=\pi^\epsilon \mu^{2\epsilon} e^{\epsilon\gamma_E}$, while the $\nb$ graphs yields the same under the switch $\zzbar\leftrightarrow \zbar$.
 We can therefore write the spin-averaged one-loop matrix element of $\ttwo$ as the sum of contributions away from $\zbar=\zzbar=0$ and some unknown contribution at this point,

 then calculate the contributions to the constant $A$ from graphs (a-c) by integrating the individual graphs with respect to $\zbar$ and $\zzbar$ before doing the loop integrals.
-The gluon momentum $k^-$ is then no longer fixed by the delta functions, and just as in the previous section, the integrals defining $A$ in \eqn{t22oneloop} contain rapidity divergences and are not well-defined.
-For purposes of illustration, following the na\"\i ve scheme of the previous section and performing the integrals for all graphs except for the $k^-$ integral, the contributions to $A$ from graphs (a-c) and their counterparts in the $\nbar$ and overlap sectors are
+The gluon momentum $k^-$ is then no longer fixed by the delta functions, and just as in the previous section, the integrals defining $A$ in \eqn{t22oneloop} contain rapidity divergences and are not individually well-defined.